ephing/dragontrials/README.md

 * Instructions subtracting 0 and multiplying by 1 are removed
 * Nops are removed
 * Jumps to successor instructions are removed

+## Trial 8
+Make CShanty compile to LLVM Bitcode
+I may have cheated and made it transpile to C which already compiles to LLVM Bitcode :)